MadPonyInteractive/MadQt/docs/add_plugins.md

     - doebutton.ico

-Drag and drop the folder to your forked version of MadQt into the directory `MadQt/QtDesignerPlugins/`
+Drag and drop the folder to your forked version of MadQt into the directory "MadQt/QtDesignerPlugins/"

-Add a description saying something like `new plugin submission` and press commit.
+Add a description saying something like "new plugin submission" and press commit.

 ***

 #### STEP 7 - EDIT REGISTER_ALL.PY
-In `MadQt/QtDesignerPlugins/` you will find a file called `register_all.py`
+In "MadQt/QtDesignerPlugins/" you will find a file called "register_all.py"

 You must add your widget and plugin to it
 ```python